UniversalDependencies/docs/_pcm-dep/vocative.md

 udver: '2'
 ---

 The `vocative` relation is used when someone is being addressed directly in a dialogue.
-The addressee’s name is a dependant of the governor of the sentence addressing them.
+The addressee’s name is a dependent of the governor of the sentence addressing them.

 ~~~ conllu
 # visual-style 3 1 vocative	color:blue